I’m proud be the MP for Stoke-on-Trent North & Kidsgrove.

 I’ve lived in the Midlands on and off since 1997, when I was the first one in my family to go to university.

 I was born in Edinburgh, but because of my mum’s work we lived all over the country and I went to my local comprehensive school in Bristol.
-My mum is a former trade union official and my dad was a trade union rep who got blacklisted, so I owe every opportunity I’ve ever had to the labour movement.
+My mum is a former trade union official and my granddad was a steel worker and then a miner, so I owe every opportunity I’ve ever had to the labour movement.

 Stoke-on-Trent North is my home and I’m committed to fighting hard for the city and for North Staffordshire.
 I’m passionate about our history but we need to make sure that our future is just as bright, which is why jobs, jobs and more jobs will be my priority in the coming months and years.